-- Ensure staff anaphylaxis training is up to date and book training as needed. - Complete an Anaphylaxis Risk Assessment/check list for the site while children with anaphylaxis are enrolled at the Centre - Conduct an audit every six months (overseen by the Director/Assistant Director) to ensure that medication for each child is labeled and in date and the required paperwork for all conditions is complete and current. - Oversee implementation of this policy. - Complete a general action plan (orange plan) for anaphylaxis for use of the Department issued Epi-pen. - Store the Epi-pen supplied by the Department in an allergy buddy and ensure this medication is part of the site medication audit and is disposed of when expired. - Provide correct ASCIA forms to families based on medication needs (a 'Personal action plan for anaphylaxis/red plan' for children prescribed an Epi-pen or an 'action plan for allergic reactions/green plan' for children with medically confirmed allergies). - Review ASCIA plans each time the child's medication expires/receives a new auto-injector. - Complete an IRMS report anytime there is an anaphylaxis incident or near miss on-site.
+- Ensure staff anaphylaxis training is up to date and book training as needed. - Complete an Anaphylaxis Risk Assessment/check list for the site while children with anaphylaxis are enrolled at the Centre - Conduct an audit every six months (overseen by the Director/Assistant Director) to ensure that medication for each child is labeled and in date and the required paperwork for all conditions is complete and current. - Oversee implementation of this policy. - Complete a general action plan (orange plan) for anaphylaxis for use of the Department issued auto injector device. - Store the Epi-pen supplied by the Department in an allergy buddy and ensure this medication is part of the site medication audit and is returned to a pharmacy for disposal when expired. - Provide correct ASCIA forms to families based on medication needs (an 'ASCIA Action Plan for Anaphylaxis[red] plan' for children prescribed an auto injector device (Epi-Pen or AnaPen) or an 'ASCIA Action plan for Allergic Reactions[green] plan' for children with medically confirmed allergies).
+Refer to the ASCIA website for information on specific allergy plans, such as a Drug (Medication) Allergy. - Review ASCIA Action Plans each time the child's medication expires and/orreceives a new auto-injector. - Complete an IRMS report anytime there is an anaphylaxis or allergy incident or near miss on-site.